opendocsg/slw-judgments-backfill/2011_SGHC_208/report.md

 _Criminal Law_ – _Murder_

 [LawNet Editorial Note: The appeal to this decision in Criminal Appeal No 17 of 2011 was dismissed by the Court of Appeal on 3 July 2012.
-See [2012] SGCA 47.]
+See <span class="citation">[2012] SGCA 47</span>.]

 20 September 2011 Judgment reserved.